 Gillings MPH Core

-The Gillings MPH Core is an integrated, 2-semester, 12-credit curriculum that spans our 13 concentrations.
+The Gillings MPH Core is an integrated, 15-credit curriculum that spans our 13 concentrations.

 We designed the MPH Core with you in mind.

 Integrated from beginning to end, the Core will give you the foundation to lead as a public health practitioner in the 21st century.
 You’ll apply the skills and knowledge you gain in real time.
 You’ll work on understanding complex public health problems that we face here in North Carolina, the United States and around the world.
 You’ll even get to see some of your ideas move from concept to action!

 Fall semester, you will attain the content, information and methodological skills to define and understand complex public health problems.
 In the Spring, you will explore strategies for developing multilevel policy proposals and interventions to solve complex problems.

 Taken together, the Gillings MPH Core will give you the knowledge, skills and methods you need to thrive in the practicum of your choice and to succeed in your concentration and beyond.